Upper Respiratory Infection (Common Cold)

 Incubation period: 2 to 14 days.

 Contagious period: Usually a few days before signs or symptoms appear and while signs and symptoms are present.
-The presence of green or yellow discharge from the nose is common as the body discards mucus and other debris from the cold.
+The presence of green or yellow discharge from the nose is common.
 Darker or greener nasal discharge does not mean the child is more ill or contagious or has a greater need for antibiotics.

 How is it spread?

 Respiratory (droplet) route: Contact with large droplets that form when a child talks, coughs, or sneezes.
 These droplets can land on or be rubbed into the eyes, nose, or mouth.
-Most of the large droplets do not stay in the air; they travel 3 feet or less and fall onto the ground.
+The droplets do not stay in the air; they usually travel no more than 3 feet and fall onto the ground.